Average Electric Bill Per Month for 1 & 2 Bedroom Apartments

 - Try to keep the cooling and heating of your home to a minimum.
 This may mean only controlling temperatures of rooms you are actually using at any one time so that all energy is focused on these areas instead of trying to heat or cool every room in your home.
 Less energy will be needed to keep you warm or cool in one or two rooms in your apartment.

 - If you own your apartment and have the ability to do so, new windows may help.
 Try to learn how to make your windows more energy efficient as a great starting point.

 One other way to manage your electric bill and to make each payment predictable is to sign up for a subscription plan which means you have a flat monthly payment each month.
-At Inspire, we offer 100% clean energy with an unlimited subscription, so you know exactly what your bill is going to be every month, regardless of if you need to run your A/C or are using extra electricity.
+At Inspire, we offer access to 100% clean energy subscription plans, so you know exactly what your bill is going to be every month, regardless of if you need to run your A/C or are using extra electricity.

 Plus, it's 100% clean and from renewable energy sources, so you don't have to worry about a negative environmental impact.